csexton/ios-framework-builder/CONTRIBUTING.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## But please don't

+1. Edit anything in `/standalone` those are generated files and should be built with `rake`